icewolfz/jiMUD/docs/codeeditor.md

 - Templates to quickly create basic objects, rooms, monsters, weapons and armors
 - Formatting and indention system for making code easier and more standard
 - Side by side file views for up to 3 files, just drag and drop to layout how how you want to view files, with restore state on reopen if `Remember open files on reload` turned on
+- Diff file with original file if changed or local file

 ## Virtual map editor